jkleinsc/ember-cli-todos-sw/README.md

 # Todos
+This is a fork of [ember-cli-todos](https://github.com/ember-cli/ember-cli-todos) to demonstrate the use of [broccoli-serviceworker](https://github.com/jkleinsc/broccoli-serviceworker) in an ember app

 This is an example of the todo-mvc app, it aims to trail ember-cli and ember.js's latest stable conventions.
 To view a project more on the bleeding edge, feel to pop over and check out [ember-jobs](https://github.com/stefanpenner/ember-jobs)